deepskystacker/DSS/Installers/README.txt

 2. Modify CFITSIO 4.3.0 to support UTF-8 file names.
 The fix has been submitted to the FITSIO team who look like they will adopt it.

-3. Bug fix: Bright stars was had a black centre (another cause of this fixed).
+3. Bug fix: Bright stars had a black centre (another cause of this fixed).

 4. Support for non-ASCII characters in the path of the trace file.